 As described in Notes 2 and 3 to the consolidated financial statements, on December 31, 2021, the Company acquired EVERFI, Inc. for an aggregate purchase price of \$743.8 million, which resulted in \$326.6 million of customer relationships, \$72.0 million of developed technology, \$40.9 million of marketing assets, and \$17.9 million of content intangible assets being recorded.
 Management estimated the fair values of the customer relationships, marketing assets, and a substantial portion of the developed technology based on variations of the income approach, which estimates fair value based upon the present value of cash flows that the assets are expected to generate, and which included the relief-from-royalty method and multi-period excess earnings method, depending on the intangible asset being valued.
 Management estimated the fair value of content and a portion of the developed technology using the replacement cost method.
-Management applied significant judgment in estimating the fair value of intangible assets acquired, which involved the use of significant assumptions including future revenue and operating expenses, customer relationships; future revenue, proprietary technology obsolescence curve, royalty rate, and discount rate used in the valuation of certain developed technology assets; assumptions about the period of time the brand will continue to be valuable, royalty rate, and discount rate used in the valuation of marketing assets; and cost-based assumptions used in the valuation of content intangible assets.
+Management applied significant judgment in estimating the fair value of intangible assets acquired, which involved the use of significant assumptions including future revenue and operating expenses, customer attrition rates, contributory asset charges, tax amortization benefit, and discount rates used in the valuation of customer relationships; future revenue, proprietary technology obsolescence curve, royalty rate, and discount rate used in the valuation of certain developed technology assets; assumptions about the period of time the brand will continue to be valuable, royalty rate, and discount rate used in the valuation of content intangible assets.

-The principal considerations for our determination that performing procedures relating to the valuation of customer relationships, certain developed technology assets, marketing assets, and content intangible assets related to the acquisition of EVERFI, Inc. is a critical audit matter are the significant judgment by management in developing the fair value of the customer relationships, certain developed technology assets, marketing assets, marketing assets, and content intangible assets, which led to significant auditor judgment, subjectivity, and effort in performing procedures and evaluating management's aforementioned significant assumptions used in the valuation of the customer relationships, certain developed technology assets.
+The principal considerations for our determination that performing procedures relating to the valuation of customer relationships, certain developed technology assets, marketing assets, and content intangible assets related to the acquisition of EVERFI, Inc. is a critical audit matter are the significant judgment by management in developing the fair value of the customer relationships, certain developed technology assets, marketing assets, and content intangible assets, which led to significant auditor judgment, subjectivity, and effort in performing procedures and evaluating management's aforementioned significant assumptions used in the valuation of the customer relationships, certain developed technology assets, marketing assets, and content intangible assets.
 In addition, the audit effort involved the use of professionals with specialized skill and knowledge.